improvess/matrix-reef.js/README.md

 const C = A.multiply(B);
 ```
-See [examples](#API-by-examples) below for a complete list of functionalities and how to use them.
+See [examples](#API-by-examples) below for a complete list of functionalities and demonstration of how to use them.
 ## How to install

 ### Node.js